-Website: www.marshall.edu/sqa

-Location: Memorial Student Center, Suite 2W29B

-Information: The Student Government Association (SGA) is

-comprised of four areas: the Supreme Court, the Executive Branch, the Legislative Branch, and the Senate Apprenticeship Program.
-Collectively, SGA promises to serve as the vehicle of the Marshall student body, to field its concerns and provide them with real results, and to create programs and initiatives to enhance the collegiate experience at
+Website:www.marshall.edu/sgaContact:304-696-2284Location:Memorial Student Center, Suite 2W29BInformation:The Student Government Association (SGA) is comprised of four areas: the Supreme Court, the Executive Branch, the Legislative Branch, and the Senate Apprenticeship Program.
+Collectively, SGA promises to serve as the vehicle of the Marshall student body, to field its concerns and provide them with real results, and to create programs and initiatives to enhance the collegiate experience at Marshall University.

-Marshall University.